nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `SummaryCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.</div>

-Step 1.The user enters `summary mo/2022-08` command in the main window
+1. The user enters `summary mo/2022-08` command in the main window

-Step 2.
-The command is handled by `LogicManager#execute` method, which then calls the `PennyWiseParser#parseCommand` method
+2. The command is handled by `LogicManager#execute` method, which then calls the `PennyWiseParser#parseCommand` method

-Step 3.
-The `PennyWiseParser` matches the word summary in the string and extracts the argument string `mo/2022-08`
+3. The `PennyWiseParser` matches the word summary in the string and extracts the argument string `mo/2022-08`

-Step 4.
-The `PennyWiseParser` then calls `SummaryCommandParser#parse` method and the argument string is converted to a List
+4. The `PennyWiseParser` then calls `SummaryCommandParser#parse` method and the argument string is converted to a List

-Step 5.
-The `SummaryCommandParser` creates a new EntryInYearMonthPredicate instance to handle the filter
+5. The `SummaryCommandParser` creates a new EntryInYearMonthPredicate instance to handle the filter

-Step 6.
-The `SummaryCommandParser` creates a new `SummaryCommand` instance with the `EntryInYearMonthPredicate` instance and returns it to `PennyWiseParser`, which in turn returns to `LogicManger`.
+6. The `SummaryCommandParser` creates a new `SummaryCommand` instance with the `EntryInYearMonthPredicate` instance and returns it to `PennyWiseParser`, which in turn returns to `LogicManger`.

-Step 7.
-The `LogicManager` calls the `SummaryCommand#execute` method.
+7. The `LogicManager` calls the `SummaryCommand#execute` method.

-Step 8.
-The `SummaryCommand` calls the `Model#updateFilteredEntry` method and filters the income and expenditure entries by the month
+8. The `SummaryCommand` calls the `Model#updateFilteredEntry` method and filters the income and expenditure entries by the month

-Step 9.
-The application calculates the summary statistics for the filtered income and expenditure entries.
+9. The application calculates the summary statistics for the filtered income and expenditure entries.

-Step 10.
-The `SummaryCommand` then creates a CommandResult and returns it to `LogicManager`.
+10. The `SummaryCommand` then creates a CommandResult and returns it to `LogicManager`.

 #### Design considerations:
 * **Alternative 1 (current choice):** Only allow users to generate summary statistic either by month or all entries